agile-lab-dev/whitefox/docs/development_guidelines.md

 Before every push you ~~can~~ should run locally `./gradlew devCheck` that will both reformat the code and run the unit tests.

-You can run the serverless locally with the command: `gradlew server:quarkusDev`
+You can run the server locally with the command: `gradlew server:quarkusDev`

 ### Windows